 Bridges Summer Program

-Experience the ultimate summer jumpstart!
-The Bridges Summer Program is offered to incoming first-year students from historically under-represented and first generation groups looking to pursue a degree in the College of Education, Health and Human Services.
+Bridges is designed for and offered to incoming first-year students from historically under-represented and first generation groups looking to pursue a degree in the College of Education, Health and Human Services.

 2019 Bridges Program participants building bridges to success during their first summer at Kent State University

 The Bridges program debuted in the summer of 2017 with a class of nine inaugural students, the Devine Nine.
 Of those students was Marissa Trubatch, a 2021 graduate from the Human Development & Family Studies program.
 Marissa built a powerful foundation for her college career through relationship building and goal setting, all while learning about Kent State's vast amount of student resources including tutoring, academic support, and student engagement and organizations.